Scabies: Symptoms, Causes and Treatment

 Bed bugs are hard to eliminate and you will require professional extermination to get rid of them entirely.

-However, Scabies mites will die if they are isolated from their host and do not come in contact with another human skin.
+However, Scabies mites will die if they are isolated from their host and do not establish another skin to skin contact with humans including young children on the surface of the skin.

-Both scabies and bed bugs are treatable but treatment also prevails to people around you.
+Both scabies and bed bugs are treatable but the treatment also prevails to people around you.

 Causes of Scabies